Awards

 - In “You Are Not Expected to Understand This”: How 26 Lines of Code Changed the World

-- A failed NASA mission’s lessons for modern information and Internet technology
+- A failed NASA mission’s lessons for modern information and Internet technology.

-White Papers
+Books and White Papers

 - The U.S. International Trade Commission: An Empirical Study of Section 337 Investigations (R Street Institute, Policy Study No. 246, Nov.
 2021)